Persian art: Qajars

 Qajar art refers to the art, architecture, and art-forms of the Qajar era, when Iran was ruled by the Qajar dynasty, which lasted from 1781 to 1925.
 The boom in artistic expression that occurred during the Qajar era was the fortunate side effect of the period of relative peace that accompanied the rule of Agha Mohammad Khan Qajar and his descendants.
 With his ascension, the bloody turmoil that had been the 18th century in Iran came to a close, and made it possible for the peacetime arts to flourish again.
 European influence was strong, and produced new genres like painted enamel decoration on metal, typically with flowers that clearly draw on French and other European styles.
 Lacquer on wood is used in a similar way.

+19th century Swan-neck bottle (ashkdān).
+Possibly Shiraz.